Victor Osimhen: VfL Wolfsburg

+2017–18: First seasons in Europe

 On 5 January 2017, Osimhen officially signed a three-and-a-half-year deal with the club, lasting until June 2020.
 Out with an injury upon his arrival, he made his Bundesliga debut for Wolfsburg on 13 May, coming on as a substitute in the 59th minute in a 1–1 draw against Borussia Mönchengladbach.
 Osimhen also came on the following week in a pivotal relegation tie against Hamburger SV, on what was the final match day of the 2016–17 season.
 He replaced defender Sebastian Jung with the score tied 1–1, and Hamburg scored a late winner to pass Wolfsburg in the table, sending Wolfsburg to a relegation playoff with Eintracht Braunschweig.
 Osimhen was in the squad for both matches, receiving a cameo at the end of the second leg with Wolfsburg's participation in the next Bundesliga confirmed, as they won 2–0 on aggregate.

 Osimhen was named in 12 of the 17 matchday squads in the first half of the 2017–18 season, appearing in 5 games.
 He earned his full Bundesliga debut on 28 January 2018 against Hannover, playing the full 90 minutes in their 1–0 win.
-Osimhen made two more starts the rest of the campaign, playing the full match against Werder Bremen on 11 February and being replaced at the half by Daniel Didavi against Hertha Berlin on 31 March.
+Osimhen made two more starts for the rest of the campaign, playing the full match against Werder Bremen on 11 February and being replaced at the half by Daniel Didavi against Hertha Berlin on 31 March.
 Wolfsburg were again in the relegation playoff, but Osimhen missed out through injury.
 He also appeared in one game of Wolfsburg's DFB Pokal campaign, replacing midfielder Josuha Guilavogui for the last ten minutes of their 1–0 defeat to Schalke in the quarter-final.
 Osimhen underwent shoulder surgery on 2 May, ending his season with 12 appearances in the Bundesliga to his name.